Crashedmind/PlantUMLHitchhikersGuide/_sources/about/future.rst.txt

 It would then be relatively easy to extract and render to rst/md/html or anywhere else.

-This would be pre-requisite to a user-centric guide.
+This would be a prerequisite to a user-centric guide.

 Hyperlinked Interactive Diagrams